joshuacc/recon/README.md

 - **Clipboard**: If the `--clipboard` flag is provided, the prompt will be copied to your clipboard.
 - **File**: If the `--output` flag is provided, the prompt will be written to the specified file.
 - **Stdout**: If neither `--clipboard` nor `--output` is provided, the prompt will be written to `stdout`.
 This can be useful for combining with other tools, like [llm](https://llm.datasette.io/en/stable/).
-Example: `recon --file ./docs "How do I debug docker problems for this project?" | llm`.
+Example: `recon --file ./docs --prompt "How do I debug docker problems for this project?" | llm`.

-### Specifying what you want from the LLM (directions)
+### Specifying what you want from the LLM (prompt)

-Example: `recon --file ./docs "What are the addresses for all of our internal servers?"`
+Example: `recon --file ./docs --prompt "What are the addresses for all of our internal servers?"`

-In addition to the background information that `recon` gathers, you can optionally provide directions for the LLM which will be included in the final prompt.
-It must be the final non-flag argument.
+In addition to the background information that `recon` gathers, you can optionally provide a prompt for the LLM which will be included in the final text.

 ### Gathering files